petersn/autosat/README.md

         raise autosat.ImpossibleInputsError()
     return [x, y, z][address]
 ```

+Alternatively, you can say that you don't care about the output values for some input values by raising `autosat.DontCare()`.

 You can request that a function reuse bits, if you'd like to constrain those bits in multiple ways: